qouteall/qouteall-blog/Cognitive-biases.md

 Telling lie too many times may make the liar believe the lie themselves internally.
 When the liar want to persuade others, the liar make up reasoning for the lie, which may prime the liar into believing the lie themselves.

-The placebo is also possibly related with priming.
+The placebo effect is also possibly related with priming.

 **Spontaneous trait transfer**: listeners tend to associate what the talker say to the talker, even when talker is talking about another person: